OSI-Concerns/election-results-2025/petition.md

 for its authority in promoting Open Source and the consistent use of the term "Open Source."

-- Since 2012, when OSI began operating as a member-driven organization, individual and affiliate members have voted in elections for OSI Directors.
+- In 2012, OSI shifted toward operating as a member-driven organization.
+- Every year since 2013, OSI has held elections where Individual and Affiliate members vote on Directors to represent them.
 - Although OSI is not legally bound to accept the results, the elections have been a key part of community and membership engagement, and OSI has always worked to follow best practices for public elections.